bormaxi8080/osint-timeline/DRAFT.md

 Netlas Complete Guide on Attack Surface Discovery: https://netlas.io/blog/attack_surface_discovery_guide/

+Spidy - The simple, easy to use command line web crawler: https://github.com/rivermont/spidy

 SQL injection is, describe some common examples, explain how to find and exploit various kinds of SQL injection vulnerabilities, and summarize how to prevent SQL injection: https://github.com/payloadbox/sql-injection-payload-list

+Spy-Pixel - A spy pixel which can be emedded into web pages or emails: https://github.com/collinsmc23/spy-pixel

+Mailgoose - A web application that allows the users to check whether their SPF, DMARC and DKIM configuration is set up correctly: https://github.com/CERT-Polska/mailgoose

 ----

 **AI:**

+Noi - an AI-enhanced, customizable browser designed to streamline your digital experience: https://github.com/lencx/Noi

 ---